I tried image analysis with the multimodal capabilities of Foundation Models

 This page has been translated by machine translation.
 View original

 The Foundation Models framework has long been capable of text generation.
-However, the use case commonly seen with cloud LLMs—"inputting an image for analysis"—was not possible.
+However, the "input an image for analysis" use case commonly seen with cloud LLMs was not supported.

 At WWDC26, multimodal capabilities were newly added to Foundation Models, making it possible to combine images with prompts.
 Curious about what kind of image analysis could be done, I decided to try it out.

-This article introduces the steps to perform image analysis using the multimodal features of Foundation Models.
-I hope it serves as a useful reference for those who want to try similar experiments.
+This article introduces the steps for performing image analysis using the multimodal features of Foundation Models.
+I hope it serves as a reference for those who want to conduct similar experiments.

 About Foundation Models Multimodal Features

-The Foundation Models framework is a framework that enables on-device inference on devices equipped with Apple Intelligence, which debuted at WWDC25.
-Recently, Riru Ossa introduced a method using Foundation Models at "try!
-Swift Tokyo 2026" to replace diary content with emoji.
+The Foundation Models framework is a framework that enables on-device inference on devices equipped with Apple Intelligence, which was introduced at WWDC25.
+Not long ago, Riroussa introduced a method using Foundation Models to replace diary content with emoji at "try!
+Swift Tokyo 2026."

-However, operation requires a device compatible with Apple Intelligence.
+However, an Apple Intelligence-compatible device is required for operation.
 Please refer to the Apple official page for compatible devices.

 Implementation Steps